 Hourly Positions to Support Teaching

 Hourly work is available to support teaching for approximately 6 to 7 hours per week.
-Preference is given to students who hold a nutrition degree and are admitted to the Professional Studies in Dietetics.
+Preference is given to students who hold a nutrition degree and are admitted to the Professional Studies in Dietetics program.